 Compliance is bought and paid for with gifts, attention, approval, money, and superficial charm, interest, or concern for the victim.

-As like negative reinforcement the manipulator will retract anything positive as soon as the victim fails to comply with demands of the manipulator, hence proving it was superficial all along.
+As with negative reinforcement, the manipulator will retract anything positive as soon as the victim fails to comply with the manipulator’s demands, proving it was superficial all along.

 21. Hurt and Rescue

 A drowning person will clutch at a straw, so push them in the water, then throw them a rope.
 Hurting the other person does not necessarily mean physical harm, and it may not even mean making them feel bad, but it does mean creating a situation that they want to resolve.

 The goal is to get the victim to play into the manipulator’s hands so they can rush to their “rescue,” only to trick the victim into trusting, believing, or becoming dependent upon them.

 21. Love Bombing